phenosense-ciat/Module-image/SFTP/README.md

 # Why a SFTP in Ubuntu and not in Windows?

-Install and setup a SFTP server is easier in Ubuntu than in Windows because doesn't required more resource or service that only the present in this description.
-While in Windows is necesary download software additional for connect the SFTP server and management.
-In sometimes produce problems of open a close connections with the SFTP server.
-Not is good closed and then is necessary disconect the SFTP server and to restart the SFTP server for a new transfer files.
+Install and setup an SFTP server is easier about Ubuntu than in Windows because doesn't require more resource or service that only the present in this description .
+While in Windows is necessary download software additional for connecting the SFTP server and management .
+In sometimes to produce problems of open a close connections with the SFTP server .
+Not is good closed and then is necessary to disconnect the SFTP server and to restart the SFTP server for a new transfer files .

 # References